alexapostolu/night/TIMELINE.md

 This version turned Night into a dynamically typed language, with the `set` keyword used to create a variable, and the `def` keyword for functions.
 Also removed semicolons.

+And we're also back to using C++'s STL instead my own.

 ## Version 3

 ### v3.2